Ex-Goldman VP Tourre seeks to toss fraud verdict in SEC case

-NEW YORK (Reuters) - A former Goldman Sachs Group Inc vice president who was found liable for securities fraud over a failed mortgage transaction asked a federal judge to dismiss the U.S. Securities and Exchange Commission case against him or set a new trial.
+NEW YORK, Oct 1 (Reuters) - A former Goldman Sachs Group Inc vice president who was found liable for securities fraud over a failed mortgage transaction has asked a federal judge to throw out the U.S. Securities and Exchange Commission’s case against him or else set a new trial.

-Fabrice Tourre said his jury erred in finding him liable on six of the seven civil charges he faced over the transaction, which the SEC said caused $1 billion of investor losses, because the evidence was inadequate or was never presented in court.
+Fabrice Tourre said his jury erred in finding him liable on six of the seven civil charges he faced, saying the evidence did not support the verdict or was never presented to his jury.

 Letting the verdict stand “would work a manifest injustice to Mr. Tourre,” his lawyers wrote in a Monday night filing in the U.S. District Court in Manhattan.

-Jurors found Tourre, 34, liable for misleading investors in the 2007 synthetic collateralized debt obligation Abacus 2007-AC1, by concealing how hedge fund billionaire John Paulson helped construct the transaction and bet it would fail.
+Jurors found Tourre liable for misleading investors in the 2007 synthetic collateralized debt obligation Abacus 2007-AC1, by failing to reveal that hedge fund billionaire John Paulson helped choose the underlying securities and was betting that they would fail.

-He was also held liable for misleading ACA Capital Holdings Inc, which like Paulson also chose assets for Abacus, into believing Paulson’s firm would be an equity investor in the CDO.
+He was also held responsible for having misled ACA Capital Holdings Inc, which also chose assets for Abacus, into believing Paulson’s firm would be an equity investor in the CDO.

-Goldman agreed in a July 2010 settlement with the SEC to pay $550 million, without admitting wrongdoing.
+Investors lost about $1 billion in the CDO, the SEC has said.
+Goldman agreed in a July 2010 settlement with the regulator to pay $550 million, without admitting wrongdoing.

-No other individuals were charged, prompting Tourre’s lawyers to complain that the SEC built its case around the premise that “Mr. Tourre, and Mr. Tourre alone” was responsible for the alleged fraud.

-In his filing, Tourre said the jury finding that he schemed to defraud ACA should be thrown out because it was premised on the charge on which he was held not liable.
+In his filing, Tourre said the charges on which he was held liable for scheming to defraud ACA should be dismissed because they were premised on misstatements underlying the charge on which he was held not liable.

-He also said there was no evidence that his alleged untrue statements influenced his 2007 salary or bonus, or that Abacus was a “domestic” transaction that justified liability under U.S. securities laws.
+He also said there was no evidence he received money or property by making an untrue statement, or that Abacus was a “domestic” transaction to justify liability under U.S. securities laws.

-Tourre also said U.S. District Judge Katherine Forrest, who oversaw the trial, made a mistake in not letting jurors consider whether swaps involving Goldman, ACA and the former ABN Amro were “security-based,” potentially subjecting him to liability.
+In addition, he said trial Judge Katherine Forrest made a mistake in not letting jurors consider whether swap agreements entered into by Goldman, ACA and the former ABN Amro were “security-based” swaps that could subject him to liability.

 Goldman has been paying legal bills of Tourre, who is now pursuing a doctorate in economics at the University of Chicago.